+Rounding out our list is this extremely compact and capable DVD player, which boasts a 1024 x 600 resolution along with a high capacity rechargeable lithium battery.
+The sound is rich and clear, and you’ll be able to plug it directly into your wall or car via the included wall and cigarette lighter cables.
 The player is also supremely easy to use (another plus for potential buyers with kids in mind), and both the power indicator and remote sensor are wisely placed on the front of the unit for easy access and use.
 You have the option to listen to your movie via headphones, and if you’re craving a larger screen you always have the option to connect to your TV through a variety of ports.

 The only reason this player didn’t rank higher on our list is because it costs about $20 more than similar players that can do most of the same things.
 In fact at this point, it’s really about style and personal preference—not distinct differences in functionality.